-Except as provided above, for every 50 along all streets, rights plway or similar casements for vehicular travel, one (1) or more treets), shall be provided, accented by provision of annual and/or perennial flowers.
+Except as provided above, for every 50 along all streets, rights-ofway or similar easements for vehicular travel, one [1] or more tree(s), shall be provided, accented by provision of annual and/or perennial flowers.

-- 7. Evergieen frees shall be at least a li height at the time of their planting.
-Large decidious frees shall be at least a 2" callper at the time of their planting.
-Ornamental deciduous trees shall be at least a 1.4", callper at the time of their planting. - 8.
-The Planning Commission may modify or waive the minimum landscaping, buffering or wall requirements, when it determines that such a modification will serve the same intent and provide more effective circulation and buffer movement, or will enable a more reasonable and desirable buffering setting and site design.
+- 7. Evergieen trees shall be at least a 5 height at the time of their planting.
+Large decideous trees shall be at least a 2" caliper at the time of their planting.
+Ornamental deciduous trees shall be at least a 1 %" caliper at the time of their planting. - 8.
+The Planning Commission may modify or waive the minimum landscapping, buffering or wall requirements, when it determines that such a modification will serve the same intent and provide more effective circulation and traffic movement, or will enable a more reasonable and desirable building setting and site design.